arotem3/numerics/documentation.md

 ```

 ### Variable Order Method
-We first introduce a method using local polynomial interpolation where the order of the polynomial may be selected by the user.
+We first introduce a method finite differencing where the order of the polynomial interpolation from the difference formula is derived may be selected by the user.
+For uniformly spaced data, the method should be $\mathcal O(h^\text{order})$ where $h$ is the spacing.
+It is required that `order > 1`.

 ```cpp
 class bvp_k : public bvp